 - Alcohol.
 Use of alcohol is clearly linked to an increased risk of getting breast cancer.
 Women who have one drink a day have a very small increased risk.
 Those who have 2 to 5 drinks daily have about 1½ times the risk of women who drink no alcohol.
 The American Cancer Society suggests limiting your intake to one drink a day.

 - Being overweight or obese.
 Being overweight or obese is linked to a higher risk of breast cancer, especially after menopause and if the weight gain took place during adulthood.
 Also, research suggests that the risk is higher if the extra fat is in the waist area.
 But the link between weight and breast cancer risk is complex, and studies of fat in the diet as it relates to breast cancer risk have often yielded conflicting results.
 The American Cancer Society recommends maintaining a healthy weight throughout life.

-- Not breastfeeding.
+- Breastfeeding.
 Some studies have shown that breastfeeding slightly lowers breast cancer risk, especially if the breastfeeding lasts 1½ to 2 years.
 This could be because breastfeeding lowers a woman's total number of menstrual periods, as does pregnancy.

-- Not having children or having them later in life.
-Women who have had not had children, or who had their first child after age 30, have a slightly higher risk of breast cancer.
+- Child birth and timing.
+Women who have not had children, or who had their first child after age 30, have a slightly higher risk of breast cancer.
 Being pregnant more than once and at an early age reduces breast cancer risk.
 Pregnancy reduces a woman's total number of lifetime menstrual cycles, which may be the reason for this effect.

 - Recent use of birth control pills.
 Studies have found that women who are using birth control pills have a slightly greater risk of breast cancer than women who have never used them.
 Women who have not used the pill for at least 10 years do not seem to have any increased risk.
 Women should talk to their doctors about the risks and benefits of birth control pills.